heiden-deng/CloudSDK/README.md

 # CloudSDK

-Welcome, this is Speedy Cloud SDK
+Welcome, this is Speedy Cloud SDK  android ios